go-rod/go-rod.github.io/examples.md

 For more detailed examples, please search the unit tests.
-Such as the usage of method `HandleAuth`, you can search all the `*_test.go` files that contain `HandleAuth`, for example, use Github online [search in repository](https://github.com/go-rod/rod/search?q=HandleAuth&unscoped_q=HandleAuth).
-You can also search the GitHub issues, they contain a lot of usage examples too.
+Such as the usage of method `HandleAuth`, you can search all the `*_test.go` files that contain `HandleAuth`, You can also search the GitHub [issues](https://github.com/go-rod/rod/issues) or [discussions](https://github.com/go-rod/rod/discussions), a lot of usage examples are recorded there.

 ## Comparison with Chromedp